-Judicial quality may be endogenous to international trade.
-To isolate the causal effects of judicial quality on trade patterns, we re-estimate all the columns in Table 1 using legal origin as the instrument for a country's judicial quality.
-We also include the interaction of country-level financial development with industry-level external finance dependence, and the interactions of country-level log per capita income with several industry-level characteristics as additional controls.
+controls.
 The instrumental variable (IV) estimates in Table 2 are highly aligned with and larger than the OLS ones.
 First, the effects of $\eta^g \times JQ_o$ on trade shares remain significantly positive.
 A one standard deviation increase in $\eta^g \times JQ_o$ increases the value- and variety-based trade shares by about 1.12 log points and 0.29 log points, respectively.
-These IV estimates are close to those obtained by Nunn (2007).
+These IV estimates are close to those obtained by Nunn (2007a).
 Second, the effects of $\eta^g \times JQ_d$ on trade shares are negative and statistically significant.
 A one standard deviation increase in $\eta^g \times JQ_d$ decreases both the value- and variety-based trade shares by about 0.25 log points.

 Turning to the statistical tests of the legal origin instrument, we find that the Kleibergen-Paap (K-P) LM statistics are all statistically significant at the 1% level and the K-P F statistics are all larger than 10.
 Thus, under-identification or a weak instrument does not seem to be a first-order concern.
 Meanwhile, most of the Hansen J values are statistically insignificant in Table 2.
 The only significant one is in column (6).
 As discussed by Angrist and Pischke (2008), rejection in the over-identification test need not suggest an identification failure; instead, it may be a symptom of treatment effect heterogeneity.
-Since our estimated IV
+Given that our estimated IV coefficients are average

-&lt;sup>50The reduced form estimates and the first-stage results are reported in Tables D.2 to D.5 in Appendix D. In particular, the reduced form estimates imply that countries with a specific legal system (i.e., German civil law, British common law, and Scandinavian civil law) export relatively more, import relatively less, and import at relatively higher prices and quality in contract-intensive industries (products).
+&lt;sup>50 The reduced form estimates and the first-stage results are reported in Tables D.2 to D.5 in Online Appendix D. In particular, the reduced form estimates imply that countries with a specific legal system (i.e., German civil law, British common law and Scandinavian civil law) export relatively more, import relatively less, and import at relatively higher prices and quality in contract-intensive industries (products).
 We argue that these relationships to a large extent indicate that the law provides better protection of relationship-specific investment.
 We thank the referee for this remark.

-&lt;sup>51The IV estimates are larger than the OLS estimates, possibly because the measurement errors in JQ tend to bias the OLS estimates toward zero.
+&lt;sup>51 The IV estimates are larger than the OLS estimates, possibly because the measurement errors in JQ tend to bias the OLS estimates toward zero.
 Measurement errors can arise as the JQ from Kauffmann et al. (2004) is based on individuals' perceptions of the judiciary environment.

-$\frac{1}{2}$ In columns (1) and (2) in Table 2, the standardised beta coefficients of $\eta^g \times JQ_o$ are 0.504 and 0.507.
-In column (6) in Table VII in Nunn (2007), the standardised beta coefficient is 0.520.
+&lt;sup>52 In columns (1) and (2) in Table 2, the standardised beta coefficients of $\eta^g \times JQ_o$ are 0.504 and 0.507.
+In column (6) in Table VII in Nunn (2007a), the standardised beta coefficient is 0.520.